 Encouraging residents to “adopt” and care for alleys

 The project was designed with significant resident input and used sustainable and green infrastructure elements to provide a safe, accessible, and creative space where neighbors can meet and come together as a community.
 The alley incorporates elements such as colored concrete pavement, pervious pavement, rain gardens, native landscaping, herb gardens, social gathering areas, public art, and recycled materials, such as river rock in planters and fly ash in concrete.

 Pictured: Two of the Salas sisters whom the alley is named after.

-Recently the project was awarded a Great Places Award by the Environmental Design Research Association (EDRA), for how it “exemplifies the concern for human factors in the design of the built environment, and a commitment to…links between design research and practice.”
+Recently the project was awarded a Great Places Award by the Environmental Design Research Association (EDRA), for ways it “exemplifies the concern for human factors in the design of the built environment, and a commitment to…links between design research and practice.”

-With this Demonstration Project, Austin joins other leading cities around the world that are working to transform alleys into attractive, safe, usable public places.
+With this Demonstration Project, Austin joins other leading cities around the world that are working to transform alleys into attractive, safe, and usable public places.